 In May 1999, Sumitomo Electric and EMCORE announced a long-term agreement to jointly develop and produce certain RF materials for use in digital wireless and cellular applications.
 EMCORE will manufacture these RF materials at our Somerset, New Jersey manufacturing facility and Sumitomo Electric will market them in Japan.
 Sumitomo Electric is one of the world's leading electronics manufacturers.
-Shipments of these devices are expected to begin in June 1999.
+Shipments of sample volumes of materials commenced in June 1999.